chum9625/chum9625/README.md

 ## Hi there, I'm NobuNona🐾

-🌱 I am a Japanese website creator.
+🌍 I am a Japanese website creator.
 My service provides WordPress customization and support for a limited number of people.
 Beside that, I'm learning the front end.
 It's a lot of fun to know that new technologies can efficiently build websites.

-📕 Learning experience: HTML, CSS, Sass, JavaScript, Docker, PHP, Ruby, Python, Java, Unity, MySQL, GAS, React, Vue.js, Node.js, Android Apps, Git, GitHub Actions, Headless cms and much more!
+📕 Basic learning experience: HTML, CSS, Sass, JavaScript, Docker, PHP, Ruby, Python, Java, Unity, MySQL, GAS, React, Vue.js, Node.js, Android Apps, Git, GitHub Actions, Headless cms and much more!

-🤔 I would like to apply these technologies, but it is quite difficult...
+🌱 I want to apply these technologies, so I am learning every day.
+I think inspiration and ideas are important as well as learning.

 ### ✨Status